The Music Center’s Very Special Arts Festival

-The Music Center's Very Special Arts Festival is an annual inclusive event celebrating the artistic achievements of students with all abilities.
-The festival features student and professional performances, visual and performing arts workshops, and a student art exhibit created around the theme.
-Presented in partnership with the Los Angeles Unified School District and the Los Angeles County Office of Education, the Very Special Arts Festival is free and open to all grade levels.
+The Music Center's Very Special Arts Festival is an annual free, inclusive event celebrating the artistic achievements of students with all abilities.
+The festival features student and professional performances, visual and performing arts workshops and a student art exhibit created around a theme that is introduced to the students each year.
+Presented in partnership with the Los Angeles Unified School District and the Los Angeles County Office of Education, the Very Special Arts Festival is open to all grade levels.

 Choosing Words With Dignity